 One of the famous gurus of user experience design Jacob Nielsen mentioned: “Use colors with high contrast between the text and the background.
 Optimal legibility requires black text on white background (so-called positive text).
 White text on a black background (negative text) is almost as good.
 Although the contrast ratio is the same as for positive text, the inverted color scheme throws people off a little and slows their reading slightly.
 Legibility suffers much more for color schemes that make the text any lighter than pure black, especially if the background is made any darker than pure white.”

-Best web and app design practices, for example the collection of Best black websites on Awwwards feature loads of successful design solutions which, using dark background as a basis of color scheme, still don’t suffer from low readability.
-To avoid this problem, during design process it is important to remember:
+Best web and app design practices, for example, the collection of Best black websites on Awwwards feature loads of successful design solutions which, using the dark background as a basis of color scheme, still don’t suffer from low readability.
+To avoid this problem, during the design process it is important to remember:

 – length of the line can make copy bulks more readable and digestible for users;

-– the issues of interlinear space design, as well as length of text line, can have great impact on readability, especially on dark background, so paragraph size, kerning and leading should be thought over carefully;
+– the issues of interlinear space design, as well as the length of the text line, can have a great impact on readability, especially on a dark background, so paragraph size, kerning and leading should be thought over carefully;

 – dark doesn’t always mean black so in every particular case of design it is reasonable to take some time testing different sorts of dark backgrounds and colors presenting the content, being open to experiments;